UMass hosts Donaldson and Fordham - WTOP News

 BOTTOM LINE: Fordham takes on UMass after Taylor Donaldson scored 24 points in Fordham’s 71-62 loss to the Xavier Musketeers.

-The Minutewomen and Rams match up Sunday for the first time in conference play this season.
+The Minutewomen and Rams face off Sunday for the first time in A-10 play this season.

-TOP PERFORMERS: Olbrys is averaging 13.4 points and 9.4 rebounds for the Minutewomen.
+TOP PERFORMERS: Megan Olbrys is averaging 13.4 points and 9.4 rebounds for the Minutewomen.

-Donaldson averages 3.1 made 3-pointers per game for the Rams, scoring 17.8 points while shooting 34.1% from beyond the arc.
+Irene Murua Txintxurreta is averaging 11.7 points and 6.5 rebounds for the Rams.

 LAST 10 GAMES: Minutewomen: 5-5, averaging 61.8 points, 34.0 rebounds, 14.8 assists, 7.5 steals and 1.8 blocks per game while shooting 38.6% from the field.
 Their opponents have averaged 55.0 points per game.